What’s happening with natural therapies?

 What will happen to the benefit limits for natural therapies?

-From 1 April 2019, you will still have the same benefit limit, but you will only be able to use the limit for services that are permitted including remedial massage, acupuncture, Chinese Herbal Medicine consultation and myotherapy.
+Your cover will still have the same benefit limit for natural therapies after 1 April 2019.
+However, you’ll only be able to claim benefits for permitted natural therapy services including remedial massage, acupuncture, Chinese Herbal Medicine consultation and myotherapy.

 Will my premium change because some natural therapies have been removed?

-The natural therapies that have been removed only account for 0.6% of claims we pay towards, so financially the impact will be minimal.
+The natural therapies that have been removed only account for 0.6% of claims we pay towards, so financially the impact is minimal.